ZhasminHovhannisyan/Reinforcement-Learning/maximization-bias/README.md

       - If only `first_action_value_estimates` is provided, runs a single episode of **standard Q-learning**, updating Q1(s,a).
       - If both `first_...` and `second_...` are provided, runs a single episode of **Double Q-learning**, randomly choosing which value function to update at each step and using the other to compute the target.
       - Returns `left_count`: the number of times “left” was chosen in State A during that episode.
+    - `expected_sarsa(first_action_value_estimates, second_action_value_estimates=None)`:
+      - If only `first_action_value_estimates` is provided, runs a single episode of **Expected SARSA**, updating Q1(s,a).
+      - If both `first_...` and `second_...` are provided, runs a single episode of **Double Expected SARSA**,
+      - Returns `left_count`: the number of times “left” was chosen in State A during that episode.
+      - Returns `left_count`: number of times “left” (action 1) is chosen in State A during that episode.
+      - Computes the expected next‐state value under ε‐greedy each step.
 - **[maximization_bias.ipynb](notebooks/maximization_bias.ipynb)**: Jupyter notebook for running experiments and plotting results.
-  - Contains code to run many independent episodes (1000 runs for 300 episodes) and track how often “left” is chosen in **State A** under each algorithm.
+  - Contains code to run many independent episodes (1000 runs for 300 episodes for Q-learnings and 1000 runs for 1000 episodes for Expected SARSAs) and track how often “left” is chosen in **State A** under each algorithm.
-  - Generates plots of the **frequency of choosing “left”** (i.e., avoiding State B) versus the number of episodes or runs, comparing standard Q-learning to Double Q-learning.
+  - Generates plots of the **frequency of choosing “left”** versus the number of episodes or runs, comparing standard Q-learning to Double Q-learning and Expected Sarsa to Double Expected SARSA.

 - **[requirements.txt](requirements.txt)**: Dependencies for the project